Below is an overview of how to take an idea for something you would like to do from just an idea to an actual funded project.

 - Create a team to work with.
 Share your vision for what you want to do with others and look for partners.
 You might want to join an existing research group or create your own.
 Invite graduate students to join your research and grant writing group.
 It is great for their education while they can help you.
 If possible talk to people who are doing similar projects to what you want to do.

 - Use available resources to find possible Requests for Proposals (RFPs).
-Get on The Grid, go to the Grant Writing Resources on the web-site like grants.gov.
+Go to the Grant Writing Resources on the web-site like grants.gov.
 Learn how to search for the appropriate funding opportunities.
 Explore Foundations as well as state and national funding sources

 - Once you have found an RFP you want to write for, IMMEDIATELY send a copy of the RFP to your Research Administrator (Dawn Gonzales or Veronica Bulla), and to the Associate Dean for Research